wwylele/BrainfuckToys/README.md

 If you want, you can call it a Brainfuck 'compiler' on win32.

-FuckCompiler is licensed under the F*** License.
+FuckCompiler is licensed under the WTFPL License.
 Refer to the LICENSE file included.